Garry Howatt: NHL

 Howatt started his National Hockey League career with the New York Islanders in 1972.

 Howatt enjoyed his greatest popularity with the Islanders, remaining on the team from their first season, through their formative years of steady improvement, right through to their first two Stanley Cup championships, in 1980 and 1981.
 Howatt, known along with teammate Bobby Nystrom as a member of the "Dynamic Duo", was a fan favourite admired for his scrappy, energetic style of play.
 For this reason, Islander fans established a Howatt-Nystrom booster club, called the "Dynamic Duo Fan Club", which was active throughout the 1970s.

 When he left the Islanders in 1981, Howatt held the Islanders' career penalty-minutes record (1,466) and career playoffs penalty-minutes record (279).
 With the Hartford Whalers, Howatt scored a career-high 50 points and was offered a long-term contract and the team's captaincy.
 However, in his words, "bad advice from some former teammates" led him to request a trade to the New Jersey Devils, and was traded with Rick Meagher for Merlin Malinowski and the rights to Scott Fusco.
 After squabbling with Devils' management, he played only sporadically before ending his career with the Maine Mariners of the American Hockey League (AHL), where he helped them win a Calder Cup as their captain.

-On January 15, 1983 Howatt, as a member of the Devils, and Mickey Volcan, as a member of the Whalers, became the only active players to officiate an NHL game, when a snowstorm prevented a referee, Ron Fournier, and a linesman, Ron Asselstine, from reaching the Hartford Civic Center for a game between the two teams.
+On January 15, 1983, Howatt, as a member of the Devils, and Mickey Volcan, as a member of the Whalers, became the only active players to officiate an NHL game, when a snowstorm prevented referee Ron Fournier and linesman Ron Asselstine from reaching the Hartford Civic Center for a game between the two teams.
+The two players stepped down after the first period once the officials arrived.
 He retired after the 1983–84 NHL season.

 Personal life

-Howatt suffers from epilepsy and was recognized by the epilepsy community for his grittiness by being awarded the National Epileptic Foundation Man of the Year for 1974.
+Howatt has epilepsy and was recognized by the epilepsy community for his grittiness by being awarded the National Epileptic Foundation Man of the Year for 1974.
 He later resided in New Jersey, where he owned and operated his own business, Mt.
 Freedom Golf, which he sold in 2010.
 Howatt now lives in Arizona with his wife and is still active playing hockey with NHL alumni.
 He is also active in rodeos throughout Arizona, participating in team roping competitions.